populationgenomics/production-pipelines/DEVELOPERS.md

 ## Homebrew

-Setup homebrew according to the instructions [here](https://brew.sh/).
+Set up homebrew according to the instructions [here](https://brew.sh/).
 Before closing your terminal, please read any output from the installation script because it may print additional instructions on how to complete the setup.
 Before proceeding, ensure that it has installed correctly by running `brew doctor` in your terminal and checking that the